 Pain, The Gift That Nobody Wants is a book written by an orthopedic hand surgeon, Paul Brand.
 Through his work in India with lepers he discovered that the reason why they had such severe hand, facial, and foot deformities was that the bacteria resided in sensory nerves and destroyed protective sensation.
 When he returned to the US in the 1960’s he realized the diabetics had the same issue.
-It was not that high blood sugars were directly destroying limbs but they lacked the sensation to protect themselves.
+It was not that high blood sugars were directly destroying limbs, but they lacked the sensation to protect themselves.
+He was the physician who figured this out and it made a dramatic difference in the treatment of diabetic foot ulcers.

 I have slowly realized that I have been granted a similar gift that I did not want, nor would I accept it again if it were offered to me.
 It is the gift of prolonged severe suffering in the form of both physical and mental pain.
-Someday I will write about the details of the ordeal.
-I slipped into an anxiety-driven depression/ burnout in 1988 and developed symptom after symptom of the Mind Body Syndrome (MBS).
+I slipped into an anxiety-driven depression/ burnout in 1988, and developed symptom after symptom of the Neurophysiologic Disorder (NPD).
 At one point I was experiencing 16 of the over 30 symptoms outlined by Dr. Schubiner in his book, Unlearn Your Pain.

 The worst part of the descent into oblivion began in 1995 when I developed a full-blown Obsessive Compulsive Disorder (OCD).
 I had always thought it was a loose term for some compulsive habits and felt it was some type of TV joke.
 It is the ultimate anxiety disorder manifested by intense, repetitive intrusive thoughts.
 They never stopped and became increasingly intense.
 By 2002 I was done and ready to check out.
 I will never completely understand why I survived.
 I have 18 medical colleagues that have committed suicide.
 Most recently it was one of my best friends in the spine surgery world and the other was an orthopedic surgeon acquaintance that I did some business with.
 Both had everything life that one could ask for.